-The Convenience Retail Loyalty Playbook – Chapter 9: Rewarding with Points
+The Convenience Retail Loyalty Playbook – Chapter 10: Success with Subscriptions

 The Convenience Retail Loyalty Playbook has been written to help retailers using our loyalty platform to get the best possible results from their loyalty program.
 Summarized from Chapter 9, this video explains our best practice guidelines on launching and running a successful loyalty program using points as the mechanic or format.